xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Completed Implementation:**
     *   **Real-time Audio Processor:** A full-duplex voice interface has been implemented using Gemini's Live API (`gemini-2.5-flash-native-audio-preview-09-2025`).
 This enables natural, low-latency voice conversations with real-time transcription for both user input and model output.
     *   **Voice Synthesis:** A Text-to-Speech (TTS) module has been integrated using the `gemini-2.5-flash-preview-tts` model.
 This allows the AI to generate a spoken voice for its final synthesized answers, providing a multi-modal response.
-    *   **Video Generation Agent:** The `VideoForge` component and `generateVideo` service function have been implemented, integrating `veo-3.1-fast-generate-preview` to create video from text prompts.
+    *   **Video Generation Agent (Modalities Lab):** The `ModalitiesLab` component and `generateVideo` service function have been implemented, integrating `veo-3.1-fast-generate-preview` to create video from text prompts.
 The UI handles API key selection, generation state, and video playback.
     *   **Multi-modal Sensory Input (Audio & Video):** The client-side logic for real-time video frame streaming is complete.
 The system can capture frames from the live video feed and send them as image blobs to the Gemini Live API session, enabling true multi-modal conversations.
 *   **Future Work:**
     1.  **Enhance Creative Generation:**